Shuffle/openapi-apps/docs/outlook_office365.md

 ![image](https://user-images.githubusercontent.com/5719530/181117885-eb0db1b8-fe2f-47a1-b778-8bcf09bb4a39.png)

-Now search for "Mail" and select "Mail.ReadWrite" (come back for any permission you may need later.

-### Step 4: Activate and mdify the app
+### Step 4: Activate and modify the app
 Due to Microsoft API's using a tenant, we will need to modify the App slightly.
 This first requires us to [import (open source) or activate it (cloud)](https://shuffler.io/apps/d71641a57deeee8149df99080adebeb7).
 After this is done, go to /apps (Apps button), and find the app and click the "Edit" button.

 ![image](https://user-images.githubusercontent.com/5719530/181118510-654f42a8-5636-4443-9aac-5eac5d7b6e0a.png)

 Now that you're inside the app editor, scroll down the "Authentication" part.
 This is where you should add your tenant in both fields as outlined below.

+**PS: Make sure the URL's use version 2: "oauth2/v2.0" instead of just "oauth2".
+You will otherwise get problem when using the app.**

 ![image](https://user-images.githubusercontent.com/5719530/181118637-90e65bb7-7aea-434c-a79c-30d599baa038.png)